RealWagmi/anon-integration-guide/projects/bybit/README.md

     - many tools require the `marketType` parameter to be explicitly provided, e.g. `getCurrencyMarketsOfGivenType`

 - The assistant will try to classify buy/sell orders as spot orders, and long/short orders as futures orders.
 If it is not clear from the context, or the market symbol, it will ask the user for clarification.

+- In general, the LLM will suffer more cognitive load to distinguish between spot and futures orders.
+To reduce the token cost and risk of hallucinations, with respect to the Binance integration, we have moved the margin calculation & take profit/stop loss inferences to the tools implementation level, relieving the LLM of this burden (see parameters `amountCurrency`, `takeProfitType`, `stopLossType`).

 - Bybit [no longer supports](https://bybit-exchange.github.io/docs/v5/position/cross-isolate) setting margin mode at the market level, but only at the account level, hence the tools `getUserMarginMode` and `setUserMarginMode` do not have a `market` parameter.
 The main effect is that if you change the margin mode (e.g. from cross to isolated), the new margin mode will be applied to all of your open positions regardless of the market.
 The leverage, instead, is still set at the market level, hence the tools `getUserLeverageOnMarket` and `setUserLeverageOnMarket` have a `market` parameter.